 Specific: Is the objective clear?
 Does everyone know exactly what the objective means and what is expected of the assistant?

-Measurable: When does the objective need to be achieved and how will the assistant know it has been achieved?
+Measurable: When does the objective need to be achieved and how will the assistant know it has been completed?
 How will the completion of the task be judged?

 Attainable: Is it achievable and within the capabilities of the assistant?
 Are there sufficient resources available?

 Relevant: Is it a sensible objective within the current business climate?
-Does it fit into the overall objective of the assistant’s role?
+Does it fit into the overall purpose of the assistant’s role?

-Time based: When is the deadline?
-Are there review points throughout the course of the objective?
+Time-based: When is the deadline?
+Are there review points throughout the objective?
 Can the objective be achieved straightaway (therefore should it be in the yearly objectives)?